 - Makeup Policy: Except in the case of certified illness or other UF accepted excuse (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx), there will be no make-up option for missed exams, quizzes or late assignments.
 Where possible, make-ups should be arranged by email or in person prior to the expected absence.
-In case of illness, student should contact instructor on his or her return to classes. - Unexcused Absence Policy: Student will lose 1% from their final grade for each unexcused absence. - Late Policy: A class roll will be available for students to sign at the front of the class before class begins.
-If a student is late, he or she will have to sign the "late roll sheet" after class.
-Such lateness distracts other students and the instructor and will affect the student's final participation grade.
-Students will lose 0.5% from their final grade each time they arrive late. - Cell phone policy: Students must turn cell phones to silent before coming to class.
-Each time a student's cell phone rings or each time that a student texts during class, 1% will be deducted from that student's final grade (i.e. the student will be marked as absent). - Lap top policy: Students may use laptops to take notes or read electronic textbooks.
+In case of illness, student should contact instructor on his or her return to classes. - Unexcused Absence Policy: Student will lose points from their final grade for each unexcused absence. - Late Policy: Lateness distracts other students and the instructor and will affect the student's final participation grade.
+Students will lose points from their final grade each time they arrive late. - Cell phone policy: Students must turn cell phones to silent before coming to class.
+Each time a student's cell phone rings or each time that a student texts during class, the student will be marked as absent. - Lap top policy: Students may use laptops to take notes or read electronic textbooks.
 Wifi must be disabled in class.
-Students who use the internet will be marked as absent and 1% will be deducted from the student's final grade (i.e. the student will be marked as absent).
+Students who use the internet will be marked as absent.